 Facial Eczema Risk Bulletin

-Click here for advice on facial eczema prevention from Totally Vets.
+Click here for advice on facial eczema prevention.

 Click on the link to download this bulletin as a PDF: 2020 FE Risk Bulletin #5.pdf (0.32MB)

 Spore counts can vary greatly between properties and even between paddocks.
 We encourage farmers to bring in grass samples to get a more accurate idea of the facial eczema risk on their own property.
 Contact us if you would like more information on bringing in your own samples for testing.